abhilashasaroj/CX4240_project/index.md

 The supervised learning models studied were regression, decision tree,  and support vector machine (SVM).
 The ratio of test data to training data was kept constant at 2 to 1 for each model.

 Today, we will:

--Describe the data used
+1. Describe the data used

--Describe the data manipulation techniques used
+2. Describe the data manipulation techniques used

--Results:
- -Regression
+3. Results:

+   - Regression

- -Decision Tree
+   - Decision Tree

- -SVM
+   - SVM

--Comparison of different methods' results
+4. Comparison of different methods' results

--Conclusions
+5. Conclusions

 ## Data Description and Initial Data Exploration
 This section presents insights on the wine quality dataset which will be used to model quality predictions.

 ### Data Distribution in Dataset by Quality Lables and Wine Type

-Describe features, labels - Renee
-Add visualizations - Renee
+The dataset consists of **6,463** samples.
+Each sample had **13** features.

+The features considered were: type (red or white), fixed acidity, volatile acidity, citric acid, residual sugar, chlorides, free sulfur dioxide, total sulfur dioxide, density, pH, sulphates, alcohol, and _quality_.

+*NOTE*:

+The value 1 corresponds to white wine

+The value 2 correponds to red wine

 ![alt text](pic1.JPG)

-Present key insights - Renee
+From here

 ![alt text](rtrpic1.PNG)
 ![alt text](rtrpic2.PNG)